Almapian/TML/README.md

 Figures are written to `report_images/` as PDFs.
 Each plot script has a `FIGURES_TO_PLOT` list — trim it to redraw just one figure.
-A plot script never trains: if a checkpoint is missing it stops and tells you which training script to run.
+A plot script never trains: if a checkpoint is missing, it stops and tells you which training script to run.

 `plot_stage3.py` reuses the saved SHAP tables by default; set `RECOMPUTE_SHAP = True` to re-run `GradientExplainer` from the model itself.